i-am-bee/bee-agent-framework/README.md

 >
 > To run this example, be sure that you have installed [ollama](https://ollama.com) with the [llama3.1](https://ollama.com/library/llama3.1) model downloaded.

+> [!TIP]
+>
+> Documentation is available at https://i-am-bee.github.io/bee-agent-framework/

 ### Local Installation

 > [!NOTE]